-Because speech practice is very important, your child's speech-language pathologist may encourage you to be involved in your child's speech practice at home.
+Speech practice is very important.
+Your child's speech-language pathologist may encourage you to be involved in your child's speech practice at home.

-Your child's speech-language pathologist may give you words and phrases to practice with your child at home that he or she has learned in speech therapy.
-Each home practice session can be short, such as five minutes in length, and you may practice with your child twice a day.
+The speech-language pathologist may give you words and phrases to practice with your child at home.
+Each home practice session can be short, such as five minutes in length.
+You might practice with your child twice a day.

 Children also need to practice words and phrases in real-life situations.
-Create situations where it will be appropriate for your child to say the word or phrase spontaneously.
+Create situations for your child to say the word or phrase.
 For example, ask your child to say "Hi, Mom" each time mom enters a room.
-Practicing words or phrases in real-life situations will make it easier for your child to say the practice words automatically.
+This makes it easier for your child to say the practice words automatically.

 Alternative communication methods

-If your child has a severe speech disorder and can't effectively communicate, alternative communication methods can be very helpful.
+If your child can't effectively communicate through speech, other communication methods can be helpful.

-Alternative communication methods may include sign language or natural gestures, such as pointing or pretending to eat or drink.
-For example, your child could use signs to communicate he or she wants a cookie.
-Sometimes electronic devices, such as electronic tablets, can be helpful in communication.
+Other methods may include sign language or natural gestures, such as pointing or pretending to eat or drink.
+For example, your child could use signs to ask for a cookie.
+Sometimes electronic devices such as tablets can be helpful in communication.

 It's often important to use alternative communication methods early.
-Using these methods may help your child become less frustrated when trying to communicate.
-It may also help your child to develop language skills such as vocabulary and the ability to put words together in sentences.
+It may help your child become less frustrated when trying to communicate.
+It also may help your child develop language skills such as vocabulary and the ability to put words together in sentences.

 Therapies for coexisting problems

-Many children with CAS also have delays in their language development, and they may need therapy to address their language difficulties.
+Many children with CAS also have delays in their language development.
+They may need therapy to address language issues.

-Children with CAS who have fine and gross motor movement difficulties in their arms or legs may need physical or occupational therapy.
+Children with CAS who have trouble with fine and gross motor movement in their arms or legs may need physical or occupational therapy.

-If a child with CAS has another medical condition, then effective treatment for that condition may be important to improving the child's speech.
+If a child with CAS has another medical condition, treatment for that condition may be important to improving the child's speech.

 Treatments that aren't helpful for CAS

 Some treatments aren't helpful in improving the speech of children with CAS.
-For example, there is no evidence to show that exercises to strengthen speech muscles will help improve speech in children with CAS.
+For example, there is no evidence that exercises to strengthen speech muscles will help improve speech in children with CAS.